How to Build Your Photography Portfolio's SEO (Without Being an SEO Expert)

 Google reads your website to understand what you do.
 If your site just shows pretty photos with no text, Google doesn't know:

 Fix it: Add descriptive text to your pages.
 Your homepage should clearly state what you do and where.
-Each portfolio section should explain the type of work.
+Each portfolio section should explain the type of work, the context, and ideally the location where the photography happened.

 2. Your Technical Setup